-THE RSPCA is appealing for information after a decapitated rabbit was found at Newport International Sport Village.
+THE RSPCA is appealing for information after a chicken was found covered in white emulsion paint.

 The chicken – which also had tinsel wrapped around its beak – was found by a member of the public on Oakland Terrace, Rhymney, Tredegar on 19 January.